harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 ```

-Also is it recommend that you deallocate the password from your script by del operator
+Also is it recommend that you deallocate the password from your script by using del operator

+As password is stored in the object created for further encyrption and decryption using the same object

-2. you can also set your own salt list
+#### Optional - Set your own salt list for more security

 ```python
 obj.setOwnSaltList(saltListPass)